rupeshwar14/hello-world/README.md

 # Sudoku Solver using OpenCV

-**Sudoku Solver uses a collection of basic image processing techniques to solve Sudoku puzzle from a picture taken by a camera.**
+**Sudoku Solver solves the Sudoku puzzle from a picture taken by camera.**

+It uses a collection of basic image processing techniques and K-Nearest Neighbors (KNN) algorithm for training and recognition of characters.

 ## Prerequisites:
   - Python 2.7
   - OpenCV
   - Numpy

 ## Working:
 **To solve the Sudoku major steps are:**